 |---|---|---|---|

-Code 0 means the submission was accepted for review.
+Code 0 is the one the Ministry describes as “Ok”1: the submission was accepted for review.
 It does not mean the data is correct: you’ll find that out at the second moment.

 Second moment: silent rejection hours later